thiagordp/TextualHGNN/README.md

-# TextualHGNN - Textual Hierarchical Graph Neural Networks
+# Textual Hierarchical Graph Neural Networks

 A modular, scalable pipeline for transforming raw textual data into graph-structured datasets using dependency and sequential parsing.
 Designed to support large-scale graph-based learning tasks in natural language processing (NLP) and built upon PyTorch Geometric’s `OnDiskDataset`.